-Hero MotoCorp's mandate with regard to D&I envisions a community that embraces social inclusion and helps build an equitable world.
+At Hero MotoCorp, our mandate with regard to D&I envisions a community that embraces social inclusion and helps build an equitable world.
 The primary goals are to:

-Create avenues for equal opportunities for all sections of society without any bias and discrimination on the basis of race, caste, colour, gender, sexual orientation, religion, ethnicity, physical or mental disability, or any such prejudice that may do injustice to another being
+Create avenues for equal opportunities for all sections of society without any bias and discrimination on the basis of race, caste, colour, gender, sexual orientation, religion, ethnicity, physical or mental disability, or any such prejudice that may do injustice to another being.